Local reminiscence in the PXP model

 At short times, during the initial growth, the data do not collapse, indicating that the behavior is not volume-law in this regime.
 At later times, around the pseudo-plateau, the data collapse well, and the volume-law scaling $S(t,L) \sim L \, f\left( \frac{t}{L} \right)$ accurately describes the dynamics.
 In terms of magnitude, $S(t)$ is small.
 The global fidelity exhibits an erratic behavior without a clear dependence on $L$.
 This quantity is clearly non-ergodic, as it displays large revivals and is not significantly suppressed over time.
 We also report in gray the product $\prod_{j=1}^{L} \mathcal{F}_j(t)$ for $L=20$ and $\theta=\pi/4$, which dominates over the global fidelity.
+Intriguingly, examining the scaling of this quantity (see appendix~\ref{app:scaling_prod}), we observe that the product fidelity increases with $L$ and tends to saturate, indicating a pronounced robustness of the latter quantity.
 This indicates that memory is much better retained at the local level, suggesting that this state exhibits a locally reminiscent dynamics.